lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-17-Gordon-BDDs-HOL.md

 Invented in 1986, BDDs were originally used to verify hardware designs, proving agreement between specification and implementation for combinational hardware devices such as adders.
 Crucially, in the event of non-agreement, they exhibited counterexamples.
-All fully automatic, and with luck or skill, highly efficient.
+All was fully automatic, and with luck or skill, highly efficient.
-Randall Bryant's [original paper](https://doi.org/10.1109/TC.1986.1676819) described experiments involving numerous devices and included a proof that binary multiplication could not be treated efficiently.
+Randall Bryant's [original paper](https://doi.org/10.1109/TC.1986.1676819) described experiments involving numerous devices.
+He included a proof that binary multiplication could not be treated efficiently.

 [Model checking](https://doi.org/10.1145/5397.5399) is a verification technique based on state enumeration, supporting a temporal logic and ideally suited for checking properties of concurrent systems.
 Initially, verifying a system required first reducing it (by possibly extreme simplifying assumptions) to a few hundred states.